Are you trying to back up your WordPress site without a plugin?

-Here’s why you might want to do away with backup plugins.
-Then we’ll show you how to use a File Transfer Protocol (FTP) client and PHPMyAdmin to create a backup manually.
+However, if you are plugin-allergic, it’s possible to use a File Transfer Protocol (FTP) client and PHPMyAdmin to create a manual backup of your website.

 Simple and plain, backing up means saving a duplicate copy of your website.
 Your website’s theme, file (like plugins) and database (including posts, users, comments, etc.) should all be backed up.